gonesbuyo/grakn/docs/pages/academy/4-data-loading/2-csv-migration.md

 In the last lesson, you should have learned how to load a file containing a (potentially very long) list of GRAQL statements into GRAKN.

-Since it is very likely that if you are migrating a pre-existing database to GRAKN, your data will not be in stored as GRAQL files, we need a way to a way to load some more common file formats, like CSV, into our knowledge graph .
+Since it is very likely that if you are migrating a pre-existing database to GRAKN, your data will not be in stored as GRAQL files, we need a way to load some more common file formats, like CSV, into our knowledge graph .

 To do this, we some more power added to GRAQL.
 Meet the GRAQL templating language.